DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 - Tape measure and speed square

 When choosing the lumber for your table top, take your time.
-Look down the edge of each board to check for bowing or twisting.
+Look down the edge of each board to check for bowing, twisting, or cupping.
 Only buy boards that are dead straight.

 The foundation of a great farmhouse table is its chunky, immovable base.
 We are going to use the 4x4s for the legs to give it that authentic, heavy rustic look.